 Preheat the oven to 350'.
 Line the inside of a 8'' square pan with parchment or foil allowing the excess edges to extend beyond the edges of the pan.
 Lightly grease with butter or cooking spray.

 In a medium saucepan, melt the butter, then add the chocolate and stir over low heat until the chocolate is melted and smooth.
 Remove from the heat and stir in the sugar and vanilla until combined.
-Beat in the eggs one at a time.
+Beat in the eggs one at a time, and the oil.
 Add the flour, pinch of salt and stir energetically for 1 full minute, until the batter looses its graininess, becomes smooth, and begins to pul away from the sides.
 Stir in the chopped nuts of preferred add ins.

 These brownies will keep well for 4 days and can be frozen for one month.
 For a clean cut, chill the brownies to get even edges and clean the knife between slices.

 7 oz. bittersweet or semisweet chocolate, chopped, some reserved for topping